Skip to the content

 Storing your information

-Information is stored by Us on computers located in the UK.
-We may transfer the information to other reputable third-party organisations as explained below – they may be situated inside or outside the European Economic Area however we will only share if they provide appropriate assurances as to security and management of the data.
+The majority of information is stored by Us on computers located in the UK.
+We may transfer the information to other reputable third-party organisations as explained below – they may be situated inside or outside the UK or European Economic Area however we will only share if they provide appropriate assurances as to security and management of the data.
 We may also store information in paper files.

 We have security protocols and policies in place to manage and record your data privacy and preferences correctly and that your data is stored securely to protect against its loss, misuse and alteration.
-Documentation can be supplied on request from our Data Protection Officer who is contactable by emailing dataprotection@witherslackgroup.co.uk.
+Further information can be obtained on request from our Data Protection Officer who is contactable by emailing dataprotection@witherslackgroup.co.uk.

 Unfortunately, the transmission of data across the internet is not completely secure and whilst we do our best to try to protect the security of your information we cannot ensure or guarantee that loss, misuse or alteration of data will not occur whilst data is being transferred.
-To mitigate this risk all emails from the Witherslack Group with personal information on are sent encrypted.
+To further mitigate this risk all emails from the Witherslack Group, containing personal data, are sent encrypted.

 We will hold your records securely until;